leoht/aircall/README.md

 )

 func main() {
-    client := aircall.NewClient("<your app ID>", "<your app secret")
+    // Create the client with your API id and secret client := aircall.NewClient("<your app ID>", "<your app secret")

     // Get current company info
+    // Returns a CompanyResponse struct
     res, err := client.Company()

     if err != nil {